edbustos77084/personal/UbuntuInstall.md

 	+  As root install the package "dpkg -i cntlm_0.92.3_amd64.deb"
 	+  Edit cntlm.conf with the following
 	+  vim /etc/cntlm.conf
-        +  Username
+        +  Username (your domain username)
-		+  Domain
+		+  Domain   (americas)
-		+  Password
+		+  Password (your password in plain text)
-		+  Proxy Server
+		+  Proxy Server (proxy.compaq.com:8080)
 		+  Listen 127.0.0.1:3128
 		+  Gateway "yes"
 	+ Save and exit
-	+ Generate password hash
+	+ Generate password hash below:
 		+ cntlm -H
-		+ Copy the hash PassNTLMv2 back into the cntlm.conf file for the "Password" instead of leaving your domain plain text password
+		+ Copy the hash PassNTLMv2 back into the cntlm.conf file for the "Password" instead of leaving your domain americas password in plain text!
 	+ Save and exit
 	+ Export the Local Proxy:
 	    + export http_proxy=http://127.0.0.1:3128